NethermindEth/StarknetByExample/src/components/how_to.md

 ## Deep dive into components

-You can find more in-depth information about components in [Cairo book - Components](https://book.cairo-lang.org/ch16-02-00-composability-and-components.html).
+You can find more in-depth information about components in [The Cairo book - Components](https://book.cairo-lang.org/ch16-02-00-composability-and-components.html).